EXPLORE: Manette to Port Orchard via the Foot Ferry

 When you’re ready to return to Manette - retrace your steps to the foot ferry.

-Whether you choose to eat and adventure on the Manette side, the downtown Bremerton waterfront, or the Port Orchard waterfront side, there really is no way to do a walking foot ferry adventure the wrong way..
+Whether you choose to eat and adventure on the Manette side, the downtown Bremerton waterfront side, or the Port Orchard waterfront side, there really is no way to do a walking foot ferry adventure the wrong way..

 happy walking